CHERIoT-Platform/cheriot-demos/smartmeter/cheriot/README.md

 ### Transmitting a grid request

-To inform the device of a requset for more or less production, run something like the following, which indicates an immediate request, lasting for 5 minutes, to reduce consumption (or increase generation).
+To inform the device of a request for more or less production, run something like the following, which indicates an immediate request, lasting for 5 minutes, to reduce consumption (or increase generation).

     mosquitto_pub -h test.mosquitto.org -p 1883 -q 1 -t cheriot-smartmeter/g/request/${METER_ID} -s << HERE